 Elective course: Word formation 3200-L2-PF-SŁO

-This course deals with English word-formation and, for comparison, other word-formation systems.
-The following word-formation categories are discussed: prefixation, suffixation and compounding.
-Meanders of prefixation, suffixation and compounding are interpreted from the semantic point of view.
+This course deals with English word formation and, for comparison, other word-formation systems.
+The following word-formation categories are discussed: prefixation, suffixation, conversion and compounding.
+Meanders of word-formation phenomena are interpreted from the semantic point of view.
 Students are familiarized with morphological productivity.
 The grammatical correctness of many formations depends on various contextual factors.
-Extralinguistic factors motivating the rise of neologisms are a common theme in this course.
+Extralinguistic factors motivating the rise of neologisms are commonly explored.

-The major theme of this course is the conviction that word-formation is to a large extent based on different constructional patterns.
+The major theme of this course is the conviction that word formation is to a large extent based on different construction patterns.
 Such schemas show degrees of concreteness (or abstractness).
 The most productive processes are based on the most detailed patterns.
 During this course, students discover word-formation patterns, indispensable in their further work on English and other languages.

 As a "discussion class", this course has a distinctly oral character.
 Students are expected to participate in class regularly and actively.